sco0ter/babbler/xmpp-client/src/site/markdown/basics.md

 2. By a [BOSH connection (XEP-0124)](http://xmpp.org/extensions/xep-0124.html)

 By default, the ```XmppSession``` instance will try to connect to the domain with a TCP connection first (port 5222) during the connection process.
-If connection fails, it will try to connect with BOSH (port 5280).
+If the connection fails, it will try to discover alternative connection methods and try to connect with one of them (usually BOSH).
 The hostname and port is determined by doing a DNS lookup.

 You can also configure the connections manually and specify concrete connection instances instead (e.g. if you want to use another port or want to use a proxy):